Connecticut Counseling License Requirements

 - Complete three years of supervised work experience.

-- Submit an application online and receive your LADC.
+- Submit an application online along with the $190 application fee and receive your LADC.

 - Advanced Alcohol and Drug Counselor (AADC)